 Patrick Fyfe, clubmaker, continued in his office of ringing the Netherbow bell and keeping of the knock (clock) of the steeple, he admitting himself Burgess and paying dues 8 June 1689

-Although these records were published in print in 1929, it is believed that this is the first time that this entry has been explicitly recognised.
+Although Patrick Fyfe's burgess records were published in 1929, it is believed that this is the first time that this entry has been explicitly recognised.
 The use of both terms 'bower' and 'clubmaker' to describe him just three months apart suggests that the term bower was a courtesy title, used for golf-club makers, who possibly did not even make bows.

 William Mayne, Donald Baine and George Gibson each took on several 'bower' apprentices over many decades.
 Connections for 90% of the bowers in Edinburgh in the 17th century can be traced back directly or indirectly to these bower club makers, which makes it very likely that most bowers were also golf-club makers.